Affect-Learning-Decisions-Lab/LabGuide/README.md

 ## Workflow

-We support hybrid work, we work from Campus Biotech Mondays, Tuesdays and Fridays.
+We support hybrid work, we work from Campus Biotech Mondays, Tuesdays, Thursdays and Fridays.
 We are flexible when it comes to when and where to work: as long as the team is properly informed, working remotely and at different times is welcome.
+We value each other time, therefore we are always on time at meetings.

 ## Lab meetings

-We meet every Tuesday at 2 pm on Campus Biotech.
+We meet on Tuesday at Campus Biotech to discuss about science, touch base on project progress, and practical issues.
+All lab members (except master students in psychology) are expected to attend every meeting.
+If we decide to discuss a paper, everyone come to the lab meeting having read the paper and prepared with comments and questions to contribute.

 ## Expectations